Our top picks of timely offers from our partners

 Terms apply to American Express benefits and offers.
 Visit americanexpress.com to learn more.

-However, if your card doesn't have the contactless indicator (a wave-like symbol on the front), you may want to consider opening a contactless card and benefiting from tapping to pay.
+Most newly issued cards have contactless capability by default, including from major card issuers like American Express, Bank of America, Chase, Capital One, Citi, Discover and Wells Fargo.
+However, if your card doesn't have a contactless indicator (a wave-like symbol on the front), you may want to open a contactless card and benefit from tapping to pay.

-Below, CNBC Select rounds up the best contactless credit cards in five main categories, so you can choose the best card based on your spending habits.
+Below, CNBC Select rounds up the best contactless credit cards in six main categories, so you can choose the best card based on your spending habits.
+(See our methodology for more information on how we choose the best contactless credit cards.)

 Best contactless cards